What is a financial plan?

 Think of a financial plan as your personal roadmap.
 It considers your current financial situation and future goals and should include an assessment of net worth (assets vs. liabilities), cashflow (i.e., income and spending), taxes, retirement planning, estate analysis, and in certain cases, insurance planning.

-While everyone’s particular plan will be different, a financial plan is designed to help answer three key questions:
+While everyone’s plan will be unique to their specific goals, a financial plan is designed to help answer three key questions:

 - Where are you now financially?